-These are the IRS Transcript codes for bankrupting taxes.
-To bankrupt the income or dischargeable portion of a trust tax you have to obtain the tax transcript and review these key codes.
-These are the major codes you need to know to analyze when and how to file bankruptcy and discharge income and trust taxes.
-Here is our outline on How to bankrupt income taxes and major helpful IRS forms
+Welcome to our page about the IRS Transcript codes for bankrupting taxes.
+To bankrupt the income or dischargeable portion of a trust tax you must obtain the tax transcript and review these key codes.
+There are the most important codes to know for analyzing when and how to file bankruptcy and discharge income and trust taxes.
+Also in this post is information on how to bankrupt income taxes and some helpful IRS forms.

-There is an IRS pocket guide of the codes which you can download from the department.
-However it is 17 pages long.
-You don’t need to know every code to evaluate a tax transcript for the purpose to bankrupting the debt.
-Be sure to look for the assessment codes.
-These are the major transcript codes that may cause you problems in discharging the income tax
+Click on this link to download a 17-page IRS pocket guide of the codes.
+However, please be aware that you don’t need to know every code to evaluate a tax transcript for the purpose of bankrupting the debt.
+Be sure to also look for the assessment codes which are the transcript codes that might cause you problems in discharging the income tax.

 Important IRS Transcript codes